ASPLes/libaxl/trunk/libaxl/py-axl/doc/node.rst

       :rtype: Returns an instance of :class:`axl.Node` or None if no node was found.

-   .. method:: has_attr (attr_name)
+   .. method:: has_attr (attr_name, [attr_value])

       Allows to check if the provided node has the given attribute.

       :param attr_name: the attribute name to check.
       :type  attr_name: String

-      :rtype: Returns an instance of :class:`axl.Node` or None if no node was found.
+      :param attr_value: Optional the attribute value to check.
+If provided the method check if the node has an attribute with the provided value.
+      :type  attr_value: String

+      :rtype: Returns the presence of the provided attribute on the given node, and optionall checking if that attribute has a particular value.

    .. method:: attr (attr_name, [value])